Eargo vs. Phonak

 • Phonak offers prescription hearing aids purchased from hearing care professionals with options for mild to profound hearing loss.

-Our team of tech experts and audiologists have hands-on experience with both brands.
-In fact, Eargo and Phonak both rank on our list of the best hearing aids in 2024.
-In this guide, we’ll cover everything you need to know about these devices to make the best decision for you.
+Our team of tech experts and audiologists has hands-on experience with both brands, and Eargo and Phonak both rank on our list of the best hearing aids in 2025.
+In this guide, we’ll cover everything you need to know about the brands and the hearing aids they offer to help make you the right choice.

 Eargo vs. Phonak Product Lineup